 Time: 15 minutes.

-The Verbal Form provides a test of general mental ability for a wide variety of occupations.
 This shorter version of the TMA™ test (see the Thurstone Test of Mental Alertness) helps assess an individual’s ability to learn, comprehend, solve problems and follow instructions.
 The Verbal Form also helps assess an applicant’s ability to mentally adjust quickly and effectively to changing situations.

 The test consists of two scales: